-To get really great better battery life, have your staff lower their screen brightness through the Display menu in the Control Panel.
+To get really great battery life, have your staff lower their screen brightness through the Display menu in the Control Panel.
 Some notebooks also have special graphics card programs, which can be used to minimize power consumption while a computer's unplugged.

-Optimize from the Start
+Optimise from the Start

 With all modern notebooks, it's a good idea to set power settings as soon as possible after buying a computer.
 When a computer is unplugged, running down its battery completely before recharging may extend battery life.
 Check your computer's manual to find out if this is the case.

 Apple notebooks have similar power settings, although changing them is a bit different.
 Go to your computer's Apple menu and selected System Preferences.
 The Hardware tab has several power-related settings that can be changed by computer users.
 Sleep settings can be changed under the Energy Saver tab.
 Processor performance can also be changed.
 Lower processor speeds mean a slower computer, but can also mean better battery life.